-The 27th Annual Art in the County (AITC) show is open to artists who meet both the following conditions:
+The 30th Annual Art in the County (AITC) show is open to artists who meet both the following conditions:

-- Are residents or ratepayers of Prince Edward County
+- Are residents or ratepayers of Prince Edward County.

-The jury, working from home, will review the digital images of all submissions and decide which artworks to include in the show and which will receive awards.
+The jury will review submitted artworks in the gallery and decide which artworks to include in the show and which will receive awards.
 Inclusion in the exhibition is at the sole discretion of the jurors and their decision is final.

 In selecting works, jurors will ensure the body of works selected represents the depth and diversity of the Prince Edward County artistic community.

 The jurors will collectively prepare a comment on each of the works selected for Jurors’ and Honourable Mention Awards and prepare, individually or collectively, a summary statement of their impressions of the exhibition.

 NEW IN 2023 – Based on feedback received in our 2022 Art in the County Artist Survey, we are making changes to optimize the critique portion of the jurying process.
 We are therefore asking that artists who wish to have their work critiqued register in advance and pay an additional $20 fee to help offset the costs associated with this enhanced service.
 The critique can be applied to pieces that have or have not been juried in.
 There will be no refunds.
 If you have any questions or concerns, please contact Janna Smith at firstname.lastname@example.org.